metalogico/laravel-formello/README.md

 ```bash
 php artisan vendor:publish --tag=formello-config
 ```
 In this file you will see a list of all the available widgets.
-Add your widget to the list.
+Add your widget to the list with a name, for example: `star-rating`.

 ### 1. Create a Widget Class

 Then, create a new PHP class for your widget.
-This class must implement the `Metalogico\Formello\Interfaces\WidgetInterface`.
-This interface requires you to implement a single `render` method.
+This class must extend the `Metalogico\Formello\Widgets\BaseWidget` class.

 You can place this class anywhere in your project, for example, in `app/Widgets`.

-To maintain a clean separation of concerns, the `render` method should delegate the rendering to a Blade template.
+To maintain a clean separation of concerns, the `getViewData` method should return an array of data that will be used to render the widget.

+To set the template you can use the `getTemplate` method.

 Here is an example of a `StarRatingWidget` class: